Electronic Signatures: The Definitive Guide

 Wet signatures

 The usual “signature” most people think of is the wet signature.
 This occurs when a person or business physically signs a document with a pen on paper.
-This traditional method still necessitates negotiations by telephone, mail, email, or in person.
-This is a slow process, especially considering the fast-paced digital world we live in now.
+This traditional method still necessitates negotiations by telephone, mail, email, or in-person contact.
+This is a slow process, especially considering the fast-paced world we live in now.

-Many companies still require a wet signature, often because leadership believes this is the safer method.
-In reality, current electronic signature methods are safe and reliable ways of creating an enforceable agreement.
+Many companies still require a wet signature, often because leadership believes this is the safer method, though electronic signature methods are safe and reliable ways of creating an enforceable agreement.
 Other companies still use wet signatures because “it’s how we’ve always done it.”
-But with the modernization of digital contracting technology, more effective methods exist, making wet signatures unnecessary.
+But with the modernization of contract lifecycle management technology, more effective methods exist, making wet signatures unnecessary.

 While a wet signature is an enforceable method, it creates limitations, including: